qmk/qmk_firmware/docs/hand_wire.md

      └─────────────
 ```

 Letting the diode rest, grab your solder, and touch both it and the soldering iron to the left contact at the same time - the rosin in the solder should make it easy for the solder to flow over both the diode and the keyswitch contact.
-The diode may move a little, and if it does, carefully position it back it place by grabbing the bent end of the diode - the other end will become hot very quickly.
+The diode may move a little, and if it does, carefully position it back in place by grabbing the bent end of the diode - the other end will become hot very quickly.
 If you find that it's moving too much, using needle-nose pliers of some sort may help to keep the diode still when soldering.

-The smoke that the rosin releases is harmful, so be careful not to breath it or get it in your eyes/face.
+The smoke that the rosin releases are harmful so is careful not to breathe it or get it in your eyes/face.

-After soldering things in place, it may be helpful to blow on the joint to push the smoke away from your face, and cool the solder quicker.
+After soldering things in place, it may be helpful to blow on the joint to push the smoke away from your face and cool the solder quicker.
 You should see the solder develop a matte (not shiny) surface as it solidifies.
 Keep in mind that it will still be very hot afterwards, and will take a couple minutes to be cool to touch.
 Blow on it will accelerate this process.

 When the first diode is complete, the next one will need to be soldered to both the keyswitch, and the previous diode at the new elbow.
 That will look something like this: